et0and/portfolio-redux/content/projects/sophia.md

 <div class="insight">

-At this stage, the decision was made to utilise a design system across the whole of Sophia in order to bring <b>greater consistency</b> across the portal.
-After some consideration, the [Polaris Design System by Shopify](https://polaris.shopify.com/) was chosen as a foundation and adapted for Sophia.
+Using and adapting existing design systems, such as the [Polaris Design System by Shopify](https://polaris.shopify.com), is a great way to bring consistency to a project and make development faster.
+By building on an established foundation, the design team can focus on customising and tailoring the system to meet the specific needs of the project, rather than starting from scratch.
+This approach also saves time and effort by avoiding the need to reinvent the wheel for every new project.

-From the original information architecture, the ability to switch views (Calendar View, Kanban View, and Roadmap View) was abandoned in order to keep the design simple and matching with Polaris. <b>Using and adapting existing systems makes development faster</b>, and saves having to reinvent the wheel for every new project.
+In the case of Sophia, the decision was made to use Polaris as a foundation and adapt it to create a simple and cohesive design for the portal.
+As a result, the ability to switch views was abandoned in order to keep the design in line with Polaris.

 </div>